Itinerary

 • Hiking/climbing times: La Malintizi resort – summit La Malinche roundtrip 5-7 hours

-• Accommodation: Resort with Wi-Fi and cell signal
+• Accommodation: Resort with cell signal

 Day 5